Managing the Gremlin Agent

 The Gremlin Agent uses very little bandwidth in its idle state.
 In testing over a 5 minute period, the Agent sent a total of 11.3KB and received 24.8KB—an average combined bandwidth of 0.12KB/s.

-There is a slight increase in overall bandwidth consumption during attacks.
-While attacks are being executed, the Agent stays in constant communication with the Control Plane as it checks for the abort condition to be executed.
-The bandwidth used is not affected by the type of attack being run.
+There is a slight increase in overall bandwidth consumption during experiments.
+While experiments are being executed, the Agent stays in constant communication with the Control Plane as it checks for the abort condition to be executed.
+The bandwidth used is not affected by the type of experiment being run.
 In testing over a 5 minute period, the Agent sent a total of 112.3KB and received 114.0KB—an average combined bandwidth of 0.75KB/s.

 When Process Collection is enabled, the Gremlin Agent will send additional data and the bandwidth consumed will depend on how many processes are discovered.
 The information is gzip compressed in order to minimize network consumption.
 To measure the actual bandwidth consumed by Gremlin for your particular installation, we recommend using a tool such as iptraf or nethogs.